Robert Scott Lovett

 - Robert Scott Lovett arrived in the Port of New York on 23 June 1930, accompanied by Evelyn Lovett aboard the Ile de France, having departed Le Havre, France, on the 17th.

 - Robert Scott Lovett died on 19 June 1932 at age 71 in New York.

-- He was buried at Locust Valley Cemetery in Locust Valley, Long Island, Nassau County, New York.
+- He was interred at Locust Valley Cemetery, Locust Valley, Long Island, Nassau County, New York.

 - The following appeared on 20 June 1932 in The Dallas Morning News: (New York, June 19) Robert Scott Lovett, chairman of the board of the Union Pacific Railroad, died Sunday at the Medical Center after a brief illness.
 His age lacked three days of 72 years.